How to document your research software

 • Probably not enough for users of the code

-We will have a closer look at this in the In-code documentation episode.
+For a closer look at this see the In-code documentation episode.

 README files